toinsson/touchclass/README.md

 # touchclass

-This repository is meant to showcase the classfication of touch contact between a finger and an inert surface, such as a tabletop, in a video stream captured by a depth camera through a supervised learning approach.
+This repository showcases the classfication of contact between a finger and an inert surface, such as a tabletop, in a video stream produced by a depth camera, through a supervised learning approach.

 The targeted interaction can be observed in the video from the paper: